Scorcher (character): Sarah Garza

-Sarah Garza is an agent of S.H.I.E.L.D. who is from Park Slope, Brooklyn.
-After the Terrigen Mist, she found herself as an Inhuman who is able to generate powerful explosions of plasma energy, with her Iron Patriot armor used as a regulator suit.
-She is a rookie member of the Secret Avengers and uses her abilities against Thanos's forces as well as the Junkman's technopathic abilities.
-She resigned after seeing how violent her abilities are in combat, and is and placed in confinement by Maria Hill until she could learn to control her powers so she could return to her old job as a technician.
-Garza is later seen alongside Daisy Johnson and Synapse.
+Sarah Garza is an agent of S.H.I.E.L.D. from Park Slope, Brooklyn and one of the many latent Inhumans whose powers were activated by Black Bolt's Terrigen Mist bomb.
+She is a rookie member of the black ops superhero team, the Secret Avengers, and uses her abilities against Thanos's forces as well as the Junkman's technopathic abilities.
+She resigns after seeing how violent her abilities are in combat, and is placed in confinement until she learns to control her powers and return to her old job as a technician.
+Garza is later seen alongside fellow Inhumans Daisy Johnson and Synapse.

 Powers and abilities

 Steven Hudak's suit was inspired by his flame-throwing equipment, which allows him to produce large quantities of fire under his control.
 His Scorcher costume protects him against heat and flame, and other injuries.
 Later, he added a jet pack to his armor, enabling him to fly and hover in place.